 Risks of a Short Position

-- Typically (75%+ of the time) the prices of long volatility funds like VXX or UVXY are battered by contango, but when the market tanks they turn into beasts.
-First of all the VIX futures that these funds are based on spike up, second, the VIX future’s term structure goes into a configuration called backwardation—which boosts the ETP’s returns, and leveraged funds often experience a compounding effect that boosts their returns past their benchmark leverage levels.
+- Typically, 75%+ of the time, the prices of long volatility funds like VXX, UVXY, of UVIX are battered by contango, but when the market tanks they turn into beasts.
+First of all, the VIX futures that these funds are based on spike up, second, the VIX future’s term structure goes into a configuration called backwardation—which boosts the ETP’s returns, and leveraged funds often experience a compounding effect that boosts their returns past their benchmark leverage levels.

-- In addition to the risks of typical market corrections and bear markets, a short volatility position is also vulnerable to a Black Swan type event.
+- In addition to the risks of typical market corrections and bear markets, a short volatility position is also vulnerable to a Black Swan-type event.
 A major geopolitical event, natural disaster, or terrorist attack could cause a very large, essentially instantaneous jump, in the volatility funds.
-The record one-day VIX jump so far was a 116% jump in February 2018, but in this post I postulate that even bigger one-day jumps in the VIX are not out of the question.
+The record one-day VIX jump so far was a 116% jump in February 2018, but in this post, I postulate that even bigger one-day jumps in the VIX are not out of the question.
 The VIX futures that underlie the volatility ETPs don’t track the VIX moves directly, typically the mix of futures used moves around 45% of the VIX’s percentage move for the 1X funds, but with the 2X leveraged funds that still gives a 90% daily jump in their prices.
-On February 5th, 2018 the VIX futures jumped almost the same amount as the VIX, 96% vs 116%—resulting in the termination of Credit Suisse -1X XIV and the detuning of SVXY down to a -0.5X fund.
-If an event like this happens when the market is closed there will be no chance for protective measures like stop-loss orders to execute.
-Even if the event happened during market hours conditions would be chaotic, and the market would likely shut down quickly.
+On February 5th, 2018 the VIX futures jumped almost the same amount as the VIX, 96% vs 116%—resulting in the termination of Credit Suisse -1X XIV, the deleveraging of SVXY down to a -0.5X fund, and deleveraging of UVXY down to a 1.5X fund.
+If an event like this happens when the market is closed, there will be no chance for protective measures like stop-loss orders to execute.
+Even if the event happened during market hours, conditions would be chaotic, and the market would likely shut down quickly.